CSRavasio/oflibpytorch/docs/usage.rst

 Pure PyTorch Setting
 --------------------
 PyTorch currently does not offer a built-in function for the interpolation of unstructured data on to a grid, which is necessary for a number of this module's functions.
-Therefore, an approximate solution was implemented (see :meth:`~oflibpytorch.grid_from_unstructured_data`).
+Therefore, an approximate solution was implemented: inverse bilinear interpolation, see :meth:`~oflibpytorch.grid_from_unstructured_data`.
 As a fallback option, the slower and CPU-only SciPy method :func:`griddata` can be used.

 The module-wide variable ``PURE_PYTORCH``, retrieved by calling :meth:`~oflibpytorch.get_pure_pytorch`, determines whether the former, PyTorch-only, differentiable method is used (:meth:`~oflibpytorch.set_pure_pytorch`), or the